-Applicants should hold a B.S. degree in mathematics or some related technical area, and meet the University's graduate admission standards.
-Students requesting financial aid are required to take the Graduate Record Examination (GRE).
-If the applicant satisfies all the standard admission requirements and has at least a 3.2 GPA, these requirements may be waived with the approval of the department.
-Because many of the core courses are two- or three-term sequences beginning in the fall, new students typically are admitted to the programs only in the fall term.
+Applicants should hold a BS degree in mathematics or the equivalent, and meet the University's graduate admission standards.
+In particular, the student should have had intensive exposure to proof oriented courses, such as real analysis or abstract algebra.
+Students requesting financial aid are required to take the Graduate Record Examination General Test.

+Because many of the core courses are two- or three- term sequences beginning in the fall, new students are typically admitted to the programs only in the fall term.
+Admissions standards for the MS and PhD programs are equivalent.